1) Enter login information to sign in

 - Input the username into the textbox, click "Confirm", and the username entered is automatically populated to the username textbox on the web page

-- Click on "Continue" and select "Click button" from Tips panel
+- Click on "Continue" and select "Click button" from the Tips panel

 (Set up proper AJAX timeout as needed.)